zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 - `@set` &rarr; sets code to execute (works also without *@get*)
 - `@on:<event>` &rarr; sets an event handler

+Next to any active&rarr;refresh handler it is also possible to specify the following options:

+- `@delay="<refresh_delay_ms>"`
+- `@active`

+The `@delay` option can be used to set the refresh rate in milliseconds (default is 100ms), while the `@active` option will force the execution of the refresh handler even if the element is not visible on screen.

 In the next  example, a default component context is created using the *z-load="default"* attribute on the container `div`.
 It's then possible to use `@` handlers and other component features inside its view.